 I have been trying to jump-start my workout and healthy eating habits after my break in Toronto.
 The first couple of days were the hardest.
 I felt like the ice creams and cakes I ate on my vacation were literally padded to my legs making it hard for me to move!
 I am finally over that hump and doing regular weight training at the gym.
 I like to end my weight training sessions with a high-intensity cardio routine; 8-10 minutes of that last hurrah that jacks up your heart rate and gets you sweating hard.

-I was recently reading an interview of Mark Harari, a personal trainer.
+I was recently reading an interview with Mark Harari, a personal trainer.
 In the interview, he talked about his secret weapon, a routine he calls “The 666 Devil Run”.
 You basically run on a 6 miles/hour speed, on a 6.0 incline, for 6 minutes.
-In the interview he says that he has lost a lot of friends because of this work out.
+In the interview, he says that he has lost a lot of friends because of this workout.
 I am always up for a challenge so I had to add this little devil to my next workout!